 It was so much more than lodging

 Just coming back from my 5-week trip in Japan, I’m now sitting in front of my desk trying to recapture my recent experiences there.
 And again I’m saying to myself how lucky it was for me to choose Fukiko’s guesthouse as the first stop of my whole trip.
 Since I don’t speak Japanese, I thought before departure that my chance of having a proper dialogue with any Japanese person was to be very slim.
-That’s why I felt so relieved and extremely lucky when I discovered that Fukiko not only speaks fluent English ( and in fact also German and Spanish on the way) but also has travelled extensively abroad, which enabled her to be very knowledgable and to be a great conversation partner as well.
+That’s why I felt so relieved and extremely lucky when I discovered that Fukiko not only speaks fluent English ( and in fact also German and Spanish on the way) but also has traveled extensively abroad, which enabled her to be very knowledgeable and to be a great conversation partner as well.
 Thanks to her generosity, she let me be part of her life in that whole week.
 I had the opportunity to be part of her morning chanting ritual, her home cooking, her lovely gardening activity and equally lovable produces straight from her garden onto our dining table.
 She gave me the precious memory of trying out the beautiful and delicate kimono in its ensemble and the whole dressing process took the two of us several hours but it was utterly worthwhile for me and gave me such first-hand understanding of how women dress themselves traditionally as part of daily life.
-And this understanding helped me to appreciate so much more of the Geisha performance in one of the teahouses in Kanazawa later on my trip.
+And this understanding helped me to appreciate so much more of the Geisha performance in one of the tea houses in Kanazawa later on my trip.
 With her help, I also took the chance to rekindle my passion in calligraphy and pottery under the guidance of some local artists.
 All these hands-on experiences turned out so informative and valuable through out the rest of my visit.

-Apart from the cultural side, Fukiko was a perfect host in the sense that she is highly efficient and very well-organised with my itineraries and activities, picking me up everyday at the local train station punctually, driving me around, showing me little charming local restaurants and cafes that I’d never be able to find by myself, not to mention spending so much time helping me to organise the rest of my trip.
+Apart from the cultural side, Fukiko was a perfect host in the sense that she is highly efficient and very well-organised with my itineraries and activities, picking me up everyday at the local train station punctually, driving me around, showing me little charming local restaurants and cafes that I’d never be able to find by myself, not to mention spending so much time helping me to organised the rest of my trip.
 All at the same time being very warm and relaxed, making me feel totally at home as if everything happened just effortlessly.